Nicole Masters workshop for improved CQ soils

 being debt-free, having a viable business, being able to go on a holiday or fishing and having their children excited and wanting to come back to the family business.

-One by one, Nicole then explained how everything comes back to soils and soil microbes.
-Over the two-day workshop, 272 PowerPoint slides, field trips and many cuppas four key principles created the foundation of the learnings.
+Nicole then explained how everything (human health, plant health, ecosystem health) comes back to soils.
+Over the two-day workshop, 272 PowerPoint slides, field trips and many cuppas five key principles created the foundation of the learnings.
 These were:

 A case study of two neighbouring orchards quickly showed participants the huge difference that groundcover makes.
 Comparing a conventional system to a biological one, infrared imagery showed the compacted, water repellent soil compared to the aerated macro-porous neighbour.
 Where the biological farm utilised compost application and polyculture pasture in rows, 20 inches of rain per hour absorbed into the soil buffering nutrients and filtering contaminates.
 Comparatively the conventional farmer experienced a flash flood resulting in soil loss, water loss and loss in production.

 Optimising biological diversity and biomass is critical for plant health and nutrition.
 Nicole suggests, “If you’re doing something for your heard think of your heard under the ground as well.”
-The group spent hours learning about how to feed the fungus, bacteria, protozoa and nematodes in their soil
+Each species plays its own role in contributing to soil health.
+A monoculture cannot build and sustain soil by itself.
+A collective of grasses, forbes, legumes, fungi, bacteria, protozoa and nematodes work together to enhance ecosystem function.

 All 40 landholders left the two-day workshop inspired to start improving the health of their soils.
 If you’re interested in soil health and want to learn more contact us for a one-on-one property visit!